 That being said, there are no instances of online slot games having an RTP of 100%.
 The industry average for a good and fair online slot is 96%, the remaining 4% being the casino and slot developer’s profit.

 Most online slots have RTPs that range from around 88% - 97%.
 There may be multiple reasons a slot has a below-average RTP, some of which are fair, such as when it features a progressive jackpot or a generous bonus feature that triggers often.
 Frustratingly, some slot developers will create games with disappointingly low RTPs so that they do not pay out as much.

 What is volatility?

 Volatility (also commonly known as variance) refers to how predictable an online slot game is, and how often winning spins will occur.
 Almost all online slot games are split into one of three categories, low volatility, medium volatility and high volatility.

 Low volatility slots are online slots that tend to pay out smaller sums of money at more regular intervals in comparison to medium and high volatility slots.

 Medium volatility slots are online slots that are unpredictable and will sometimes pay out large sums of money to players and will sometimes payout small sums of money to players.

 High volatility slots tend to pay out large sums of money to players less frequently compared to medium and low volatility slots.

 Usually we recommend that players with a small bankroll opt to play low or medium volatility online slot games, this is because it’s easy for players to see their balance dry up very quickly when playing high volatility slots, as they tend to be very unforgiving.

-If you have a larger bankroll, some patience, and are looking for big returns, then a high volatility slot might be more suitable for you as there’s where you’ll find the life-changing payouts occurring, albeit not very often.
+If you have a larger bankroll, some patience, and are looking for big returns, then a high volatility slot might be more suitable for you as there’s where you are more likely to find the biggest payouts occurring, albeit not very often.

 Who makes online slots?